Suit & Tie: Background and release

 In 2010, American filmmaker David Fincher directed the drama film The Social Network.
 In it, Timberlake played Sean Parker and starred together with actors Jesse Eisenberg and Andrew Garfield.
 Later, the film went on to get a nomination for Best Picture at the 83rd Academy Awards.
 On February 1, 2013, it was revealed that Fincher is set to direct the video for "Suit & Tie", Timberlake's comeback single.
 Prior to becoming an Oscar-nominated director, Fincher frequently directed music videos for artists, such as Madonna ("Express Yourself" and "Vogue"), Aerosmith ("Janie's Got a Gun"), George Michael ("Freedom!
-'90") and A Perfect Circle's Judith.
+'90") and A Perfect Circle ("Judith").
 His last directed music video was from 2005 when he directed the music video for the song "Only" by Nine Inch Nails.

 The music video for "Suit & Tie" was shot in Los Angeles on January 25, 2013.
 It was filmed by cinematographer Matthew Libatique with Red Epic equipment.
 June Ambrose, costume designer and celebrity stylist, outfitted Jay-Z in Tom Ford for the video.
 The music video was released on Timberlake's Vevo page on Valentine's Day 2013.
+Entirely black and white, it alternates between footage of the song's production in the present day, the artists performing at a bar and at the Hollywood Bowl, and silhouette choreography on a "water set", backed by skypanels.

-The music video has over 160 million views on YouTube as of 2021.
+The music video on YouTube has received over 192 million views as of April 2025.